yalmip/yalmip.github.io/_posts/scratch/thecutsdpsolver.md

 end
 ````

-A direct YALMIP implementation to solve this problem would be (here, YALMIP will derive a mixed-integer second-order cone program, so in practice, a better approach would be to use a solver such as [mosek](/solver/mosek), [gurobi](/solver/gurobi) or [cplex](/solver/cplex)
+A direct YALMIP implementation to solve this problem would be (here, YALMIP will derive a mixed-integer second-order cone program, so in practice, you would use a solver such as [mosek](/solver/mosek), [gurobi](/solver/gurobi) or [cplex](/solver/cplex)

 ````matlab
 Model = [x^2 + y^2 <= 1,